DarkseekerGael/DarkseekerGael/README.md

 <br>

-📖 Currently: studying at FATEC Jundiaí.
+📖 Currently studying at FATEC Jundiaí.

 ⌚ In my free time, I like to browse reddit tech subs and read fantasy books.